 Engaging Through Music

-Primary School students in pre-Kindergarten through 2nd grade attend two music classes per week.
+Students in Pre-Kindergarten through 2nd grade attend two music classes per week.
 These sessions include creative movement, critical listening, and singing and instrumental activities designed to develop basic music skills, concepts, and vocabulary.
 Each month, a new composer is studied with life stories and major works highlighted.
-Both Primary School and Upper School music students present a Holiday Program in December and a Mother's Day Concert in May.

 Elementary and Middle School